karla-descartes/tutorials/guides/viewer.rst

 Toggling Scene Outlines
 ~~~~~~~~~~~~~~~~~~~~~~~
-To toggle scene outlines, click the third button from the right by a layers name in the map menu.
+To toggle scene outlines, click the third button from the right by a layer's name in the map menu.

 Turning map labels on and off
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~